marp-team/marp-core/docs/migration-v5.md

 ### `@marp-team/marp-core/full` entrypoint

 A new entrypoint `@marp-team/marp-core/full` includes all core plugin features.
-It is recommended to use it for developers who want to provide a consistent experience across the Marp ecosystem toolchain.
+We recommend it for developers who want to provide a consistent experience across the Marp ecosystem toolchain.

-For the migration, using `@marp-team/marp-core/full` is the closest migration path to the v4 feature set.
+For migrations from v4, `@marp-team/marp-core/full` provides the closest equivalent to the v4 feature set.

 ```diff
 - import { Marp } from '@marp-team/marp-core'